Sustainable procurement

 bpostgroup’s ambition is to be a reference in sustainability in all markets we operate in.
 We are committed to achieving net zero by 2040; this shared long-term ambition encourages us to accelerate our efforts to decarbonize the e-commerce supply chain and re-use and re-cycle packaging as part of a circular economy.

-We realize this is an ambitious goal, and that’s why we’ve set out a roadmap to achieve it by 2040.
-However, we also acknowledge the big impact of our indirect emissions, those that come as a result of outsourcing goods and services, and hence originate at our suppliers.
+We realize this is an ambitious goal, and that’s why we have set out a roadmap to achieve it by 2040.
+However, we also acknowledge the big impact of our indirect emissions, scope 3, those that come as a result of outsourcing goods and services, and hence originate at our suppliers.

 By 2030 we are aiming for a 14% reduction in total Scope 3 emissions compared to 2019.
 Today this target is aligned with the well below 2°C trajectory of the Science Based Targets initiative (SBTi).